When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Needing a tripod for your telescope?
 You might be wondering how to mount a telescope on a camera tripod.
 Tripods can be expensive and you have one for your camera already.
-So, maybe you could use this.
-Let’s look at that…
+So, maybe you could look at mounting a telescope on a camera tripod.
+Let’s see…

 A decent tripod for a telescope can be expensive, so…